floesche/LED-Display_G3_Software/docs/g3_user-guide.md

 document currently does not explain arena configurations, but these are a critical aspect of running the v3.0 arena.
 For these exercises, use the default configurations provided for you.

+## Original file

+This user guide is an online version of the original flight simulator user guide (available for [download in the original file format](assets/Flight%20Arena%20User%20Guide%202022.docx)).